 Statistically speaking, the upper middle class is coming.
 These clubs are building solid foundations and moving in the right direction.
 Above them, four of the top six clubs all stumbled towards the finish line (with three of them focusing on Europe playing a role) and have massive questions going into the summer.

 Despite all that, the safest bet for the Premier League next season is that the top six teams this year will be the top six teams next year as well, we just don’t know the order yet.
-If you think you know who will win, make some money with Premier League or cricket world cup betting.

 [Photo: Getty Images]